-* Subsidiary of Japanese automaker gets 32.5 pct royalty stake
+* Subsidiary of Japanese automaker gets 32.5 pct royalty

 * Encana's second deal with a Japanese firm in two months